 Advanced usage

 Using props can work for most situations, but it leaves some finer control to be desired.
-For instance, you can not add HTML to any slot value.
-This is where the component property comes into play.
-Using the component property, you can input the component to render.
-This can either be an imported SFC or an inline render function
+For instance, you can add HTML to any slot value.
+This can either be an imported SFC or an inline render function.
+For reactvity, you must use a getter function.

 HTML